PokeDevs/pokedevs-website/docs/about.md

-title: About - Pokémon Developers
+title: About - Poké Devs
-description: Read about the 'why', 'how' and 'what' of the Pokémon Developers project.
+description: Read about the 'why', 'how' and 'what' of the Poké Devs project.

 ## Why did I start this? <small>Aren't there already tons of other APIs?</small>
 Yeah, exactly, there are 100s of other Pokémon APIs out there.
 But they are all